dhbw-ka-tinf22b5-dinder/Dinder-SRS/Blog_Posts/Blog12.md

 # Further changes
 ## Frontend
 - Refactor of state management with Redux
-- Migration from React and Vite to Nextjs
+- Migration from React and Vite to Next.js
 ## Backend
-- integration of the kotlin library for supabase
+- Integration of the Kotlin library for Supabase
 - Upload of arbitrary files to a backend endpoint (evaluation)